AntoniaVillarino/renting_airbnb_barcelona/README.md

 The code for the Prophet model can be seen in the [prophet_model.ipynb](https://github.com/AntoniaVillarino/renting_airbnb_barcelona/blob/main/prophet_model.ipynb) notebook (we used [prophet](https://facebook.github.io/prophet/) and [neuralprophet](https://neuralprophet.com/) libraries), and our conclusions are:

-- In some tourist neighbourhoods like *Sagrada Família* or *el Barri Gòtic* the forecasts get better The forecast for the 4 neighbourhoods we picked improved by adding at least one extra regressor related to ‘AirBnB features’, and touristic areas improve with more than 2.
-It already shows the impact of Airbnb on Barcelona’s housing issues.
+- The forecast for the 4 neighbourhoods we picked improved by adding at least one extra regressor related to ‘AirBnB features’, and touristic areas, like *Sagrada Família* or *el Barri Gòtic*, improve with more than 2.

 <img src="images/sagrada_familia_prophet_regr.png" alt="Rental price prediction with XGBoost (la Dreta de l'Eixample neighbourhood)" width="400"/>